NarubyRiverlione/steamboiler/memory-bank/systemPatterns.md

 For the Condenser subsystem:
 1. **CondenserReducer**: Contains the condenser simulation logic and state transitions
+2. **CondenserTick**: Handles time-based updates for the condenser
-2. **CondenserTypes**: Defines the state and action types for the condenser
+3. **CondenserTypes**: Defines the state and action types for the condenser
+4. **CondenserCalculation**: Contains utility functions for condenser-related calculations

 This pattern offers several benefits:
 - Centralized state management